vadlamudiramu/ardia-health-labs-materials/docs/outreach/clinic_pitch_materials.md

 **Introduction:**

-"Hi [Name], this is [Your Name] from ArdiA Health Labs.
+"Hi [Name], this is [Your Name] from Ardia Health.
 I know you're busy, so I'll be quick.
 I'm reaching out because I've been speaking with independent practices in the [geographic area] area about the challenges they're facing managing patients with chronic conditions like asthma, COPD, and kidney disease."

 **Pain Point Validation:**